exasol/ai-lab/doc/developer_guide/aws.md

 The release now runs in GitHub Actions.
 PR CI validates the release version, while the AWS-backed CI tests and the tagged `Release` workflow both authenticate to AWS via OIDC, run the release workflow commands, build the AMI and VM artifacts, and publish the Docker image.

+Manual `workflow_dispatch` runs are treated as draft test releases: they still generate release notes and a draft GitHub release, but they do not make the AMI public or publish the Docker image.

 ### IAM permissions for GitHub Actions